John15321/flatcar-app-minecraft/README.md

   Controls which Paper build is used (e.g., `latest` for the newest version, or a specific tag like `1.20.1`).

 - **MC_RAM**
-  Sets how much memory the container can use (e.g., `4G`).
-Usually, you’ll match this with Docker’s `--memory="4g"` so it doesn’t get OOM-killed.
+  Sets how much memory the Java process can use.
+This should be set slightly lower than the total container memory (`DOCKER_RAM`) to allow system overhead.

 - **JAVA_OPTS**
-  The big one: Java flags controlling heap size (`-Xmx`), GC tuning (`-XX:+UseG1GC`), and more.
-If your server lags or runs out of memory, you often adjust these.
+  Java flags that control heap size, garbage collection tuning, and other performance-related parameters.

 - **ENABLE_RCON / RCON_PASSWORD / RCON_PORT**
   Enables the Minecraft server’s remote console.
 Set a strong password and open the port if you need external admin tools.